intcreator/intcreator.com/README.md

 # [intcreator.com](https://intcreator.com/)

-This website is created in HTML, CSS, and ES6 using the Polymer Elements library.
-It is deployed with Firebase.
+This site is created using web components and Polymer.
+It is deployed on Netlify.

 ## Run this website locally

 1. `bower install` in the /public directory
-2. Run `firebase serve` in the root directory.
+2. Serve the /public directory with a simple static server (ex: `python3 -m http.server`)